A tale of few cities

 Living the dream

 Living in Delhi was the dream and it came true when I went there to attend college.
 It presented me with an opportunity to truly feel the essence of the city—to explore its lanes, to relish its authentic cuisines, to demystify the lives of its people and to find a place for myself in its big heart.
 I did all the typical things and more during my stay there.
-But there were a few that I deeply enjoyed.
+But there were a few that I particularly enjoyed.

 The line spans stations with diverse characteristics which leads to people from all walks of life boarding and deboarding the train.
 Whether it be the workers from the industrial area of Badli, government employees heading to the Central Secretariat, students from the North and South Campus, travellers going to Old Delhi, or millennials travelling to Gurgaon—simply observing them and listening to their conversations was a grounding and often amusing experience.